High TSH Symptoms & What It Means For Your Thyroid

 This is worsened by the fact that the iodine concentration in the soil is dropping as well, so foods that would normally contain iodine may vary in their concentration.

-In addition, other factors such as the lack of utilization (from goitrogens) in certain foods may limit the activity of iodine that you do consume.
+In addition, other factors such as the lack of utilization (from goitrogens) in certain foods may limit the activity of iodine that you consume.

 Taking this one step further…